-7.3 Sequential Read
+6.4 Sequential Read

-Sequential reads are initiated in the same way as a random read except that after the 24AA01/02 transmits the first data byte, the master issues an acknowledge as opposed to a stop condition in a random read.
-This directs the 24AA01/02 to transmit the next sequentially addressed 8-bit word (Figure 7-3).
+Sequential reads are initiated in the same way as a random read except that after the 24LC32A transmits the first data byte, the master issues an acknowledge as opposed to the stop condition used in a random read.
+This acknowledge directs the 24LC32A to transmit the next sequentially addressed 8-bit word (Figure 6-3).
+Following the final byte transmitted to the master, the master will NOT generate an acknowledge but will generate a stop condition.

-To provide sequential reads the 24AA01/02 contains an internal address pointer which is incremented by one at the completion of each operation.
+To provide sequential reads the 24LC32A contains an internal address pointer which is incremented by one at the completion of each operation.
 This address pointer allows the entire memory contents to be serially read during one operation.
+The internal address pointer will automatically roll over from address 0FFF to address 000 if the master acknowledges the byte received from the array address 0FFF.